 How to Minimize the Likelihood of Emergency Evacuations

-These issues don’t happen out of nowhere.
-There are a few steps that can be taken to minimize the possibility of the sudden need for a toilet.
+These issues don’t happen suddenly.
+A few steps can be taken to minimize the possibility of the sudden need for a toilet.

 Drink More Isotonic or Hypotonic Fluids